 The Resilient City – The Dilemma of Existing Buildings, San Francisco Urban Research Center (SPUR)

-ABAG is working with The City of Oakland to take steps to identify and strengthen soft-story multi-unit buildings vulnerable to collapse in earthquakes.
+ABAG is working with The City of Oakland to take steps to identify and strengthen soft-story apartment and condo buildings vulnerable to collapse in earthquakes.
 Past earthquakes have demonstrated that these buildings pose a safety risk to tenants and occupants, a financial risk to owners and risk the recovery of the City and region.
 In 2008 Oakland surveyed its multi-family buildings with five or more units and in 2009 Oakland passed an ordinance that required the owners of these buildings to complete a simple evaluation of the ground floor.
-Phase 1 of the project identified and evaluated 1,300 potential soft-story buildings.
-Phase 2 of the program got underway in the Fall of 2014 with the goal of performing engineering evaluations and retrofitting buildings that lack adequate strength to resist shaking.
+Phase 1 of the project identified and evaluated 1,380 potential soft-story buildings.
+Phase 2 of the program is underway with the goal of performing engineering evaluations and retrofitting buildings that lack adequate strength to resist shaking.
+Learn more.

 Informational Memo: Safer Housing for Oakland – Retrofit Program for Soft Story Apartment Buildings, October 16, 2014